project-koku/nise/README.rst

 Please remember to sync your updated dependecies to setup.py with ::

-    pipenv-setup sync
+    pipenv-setup sync -p

-After that, simply make sure to increment your version in setup.py, and as soon as it lands on master it'll be built, tagged, and deployed to PyPI.
+After that, make sure to increment the version in setup.py.
+As soon as your PR is merged to master, a new koku-nise package will built, tagged, and deployed to PyPI.

 Prereqs
 ===========